chenyh-a/simpleweb/README.md

 # simpleweb
-A very simple java web framework.
+A very light web developing framework.
 You can have CRUD and import/export data without any java tier coding.